digiLab-ai/uncertainty-engine-sdk/examples/README.md

 ## Prerequisites

-You will need to have a valid Uncertainty Engine account and deployment URL (these are used to configure the uncertainty engine client).
+You will need to have a valid Uncertainty Engine account and deployment URL (these are used to configure the Uncertainty Engine client).

 Before running any examples, install the SDK with the required extras: